Educado-App/resources/FEATURES.md

 - **Prompt Notifications**: Automated notifications keep learners informed of their achievements.
 - **Secure Archiving**: All certificates are securely archived for future access.

+## 7. Mobile Offline Mode

+### Overview
+The Mobile Offline Mode is designed to ensure continuous access to Educado's resources, even in the absence of an internet connection.
+Tailored for users with inconsistent internet access, especially in underprivileged areas, this feature ensures uninterrupted learning.

+#### Features:

+- **Download & Go**: Courses, videos, quizzes, and other materials can be downloaded directly to devices, enabling offline access.

+- **Sync When Online**: All offline progress, such as completed quizzes or courses, will automatically sync to the user's account once they regain connectivity.

+- **Storage Management**: The app provides a breakdown of storage used by the downloaded content, with options to manage and free up device space.

+- **Daily Learning Reminders**: Even offline, the app dispatches reminders to keep users engaged in their learning journey.

+- **Search Offline**: A robust offline search functionality ensures users can find and access their downloaded content effortlessly.
 ---

 By incorporating these features into E23, the platform aims to offer an enriched learning experience, foster a sense of community, and provide learners with valuable tools to enhance their skills and knowledge.